 - Event data: How to identify the events or user actions you should track

-- User properties & event properties: The attributes you should send to upscale your analytics
+- User properties and event properties: The attributes you should send to upscale your analytics

 (If you're a developer or product manager who will be responsible for instrumenting Amplitude, you should also read our getting started guide for developers.)